The Best Church Communication Software For 2025

 • Keep your congregation engaged with updates and notifications on what is happening with the church.

-Tools like CallHub and Flocknote are excellent examples of church communication software that can be used for communicating across multiple channels.
+Tools like CallHub and Flocknote are excellent examples of church communication software that can communicate across multiple channels.

-Often church communication software is confused with church management systems.
+Often, church communication software is confused with church management systems.
 The two aren’t necessarily the same.
-While a church communication software focuses solely on getting the message across, a management software does a lot more.
+While church communication software focuses solely on communicating the message, management software does much more.
 It tracks attendance, manages data, and can also help in accounting (in addition to communication).

-In essence, a church communication software can be considered a subset of a church management system that allows for messaging across multiple channels.
+In essence, church communication software can be considered a subset of a church management system that allows messaging across multiple channels.

 Examples of church communication software – across channels

 As a rule of thumb, the best channels to reach your audience would be via those that they frequent.
-For your church members, that could mean popular channels like email, text messages, social media, and phone calls.
+That could mean popular channels like email, text messages, social media, and phone calls for your church members.

 S.no.ChannelAudienceCharacteristicsHow can it be used?